hrmeetsingh/cypress-github-custom-actions/README.md

 This repo has a manually triggered workflow
 - Run on "main" branch for cypress provided github action
-- Run on "docker-branch" branch for using cypress included image container
+- Run on "docker-branch" branch for using cypress included image container and custom action